Our research is editorially independent but we may earn a commission for purchases made through our links.

 Sonoma County is an ideal place to visit for wine lovers and an adults’ getaway for spring break.
-Join a guided wine tour that includes transportation so you don’t have to deal with driving after your winery tastings and tours.
-Some of the best things to do here include visiting local towns like Santa Rosa, Sebastopol, and Petaluma that are fun to explore, and the Russian River Brewing Company has become world-famous if you’re more into beer than wine.
-The river that the brewery is named after is nice for tubing, and the redwood forests aren’t far away either.
+Join a guided wine tour that includes transportation, so you don’t have to deal with driving after your winery tastings and tours.
+Some of the best things to do here include visiting local towns like Santa Rosa, Sebastopol, and Petaluma, which are fun to explore.
+The Russian River Brewing Company has become world-famous if you’re more into beer than wine.
+The river the brewery is named after is nice for tubing, and the redwood forests aren’t far away either.

 Big Sur is one of the most stunning natural areas in California and a great place to embrace the hippie vibe over spring break.
 This is a great spring break destination for nature lovers and anyone who enjoys scenic views.
 It’s also fun to check out the nearby Carmel, San Simeon, and Cambria areas while you’re here on spring break.